JuliaDynamics/NetworkDynamics.jl/docs/src/symbolic_indexing.md

 !!! note
     The `NWState` and `NWParameter` wrappers can be constructed from various objects.
-    Fore example, within a callback you might construct `p = NWParameter(integrator)` to then change the parameters of the network within the callback.
+    For example, within a callback you might construct `p = NWParameter(integrator)` to then change the parameters of the network within the callback.

 ## Observables